 SCOPE: transferring the ovaries to a fresh dish filled with OT medium.

-SCOPE: aspirating and expelling ovary tissue to release follicles.
+SCOPE: aspirating and expelling ovaries to release follicles.

 SCOPE: Shot of mechanically teasing tissue to aid release of follicles.
+(2.3.3 and 2.3.4 may all have been shot together.
+Please separate so section where we use two needles to tease tissue is shown as 2.3.4) ADDED SHOT

-Examining under a dissecting microscope at 40x magnification [1], pick secondary pre-antral follicles with a centrally located oocyte enclosed within an intact basement membrane to a fresh OT Dish [2-TXT].
+Examine under a dissecting microscope at 40x magnification [1], pick secondary pre-antral follicles with a centrally located oocyte enclosed within an intact basement membrane to a fresh OT Dish [2-TXT].
 Place the FCM2 dish in the incubator for 60 minutes before starting the embedding process [3].

 SCOPE: examining follicles under a dissecting microscope.
+See comment

 SCOPE: transferring the follicles to dish with FCM.
 TXT: Rinse the selected follicles in FCM dish 1 and then transfer to FCM2